What your business needs to consider before switching to EVs

-In the UK, there are over 43,500 public charge points as of May 2023 – a 38% increase from the previous year.
-However, of the thousands of charging stations available, only 3,500 are free.
+In Ireland, there are over 5000 public charge points, however, very few of these are free.
 This can be quite frustrating for electric vehicle drivers, as they have to deal with various networks, each having its own app or payment method.
-As a result, it becomes difficult for them to stay organized and keep track of their charging transactions.
+As a result, it becomes difficult for them to stay organised and keep track of their charging transactions.

-A solution to this problem is Radius Charge’s REV card.
-With this card, drivers will have access to a network of 11,000 charge points throughout the UK, ensuring a seamless and convenient experience on longer journeys.
+A solution to this problem is our DCI one REV charge card.
+With this card, drivers will have access to over 1,400 charge points across the Island of Ireland, with more sites being added every month.
+This ensures a seamless and convenient experience on longer journeys.

 Switching to EVs can be a smart move for businesses that want to reduce their carbon footprint and future-proof their operations.
 The journey to electric requires careful planning and investment to ensure a smooth transition.
 Businesses must consider factors such as upfront costs, vehicle range, charging infrastructure, and on-road solutions to make the most of their investment.
 With the right preparation, companies can successfully make the switch to electric and enjoy the benefits it offers.